The Best Fire Starters Tested in 2023

 Types of Fire Starters

-Accelerants are usually what buyers are looking for when shopping for fire starters, and these products are used in conjunction with typical fire-building materials, such as seasoned logs.
+Accelerants are usually what buyers are usually looking for when shopping for fire starters, and these products are used in conjunction with typical fire-building materials, such as seasoned logs.
 An accelerant fire starter is placed beneath the other materials and then ignited with a match, lighter, ferro rod, or other flame/spark producers.
-Here’s the skinny on all of them.
+Here’s the rundown on all of them.

 Lighter